 In my post Detroit 67, among several clips of the great Aretha Franklin I featured her extraordinary live sessions in January 1972 at the New Temple Missionary Baptist Church in LA.
 The double album Amazing Grace was released that year to huge acclaim, but the documentary had to wait right until 2018 to see the light of day.
-For anyone who hasn’t yet managed to do so, you have four weeks to bask in it on BBC2 (here)—otherwise, one can always buy it…
+For anyone who hasn’t yet managed to do so, you can still find it on BBC i-Player (here)—otherwise, one can always buy it…

 BBC2 followed the film up with the documentary Respect.